akdataai/migrate-java-db-to-azure/step-04-migrate-application-to-azure/README.md

 source .scripts/setup-env-variables.sh
 ```

-# Configure application to deploy to Azure App Service
+# Configure application deployment scripts for the deployment to Azure App Service
-In this section we amend the persistence.xml file postgresql-datasource-commands.cli before they're deployed to Azure App Service as artifacts.
+In this section we amend the persistence.xml and postgresql-datasource-commands.cli configuration files before they are deployed to Azure App Service.

 * Amend the persistence.xml to prevent the deployment dropping and recreating tables in Azure Database for PostgreSQL
   * Edit the file "./src/main/resources/META-INF/persistence.xml"